About me

 My Orthodox Christian faith is a fundamental starting point in this research.
 It offers me keys to reading any system: the concepts of the Fall as a glitch in the program, redemption as a reboot, grace as an uncalculable variable.
 I seek traces of the transcendent in the logic of the algorithm, images of heaven and hell in the architecture of video games.

-My creativity rests on a main fundamental foundation, and this foundation is the System of life, generated by God.
+My creativity rests on the main foundation, and this foundation is the System of life generated by God.

 Thus, my art is a place of dialogue between faith and reason, order and chaos, predestination and freedom.
 It is an attempt to draw an invisible map of reality, where every line is a rule, and empty space is a place for a miracle.